-One answer is to think how the high street changes.
-When I remember Oxford high Street and Cornmarket 15 years ago – there were three record companies, there was a tailors, there were no American style coffee shops.
+One answer is to think about how the high street changes.
+When I remember Oxford high Street and Cornmarket 15 years ago – there were three record companies, there was a tailor, there were no American style coffee shops.
 There were three bookshops.
-For every shop that has closed down, another shop / restaurant or cafe has taken its place.
+For every shop that has closed down, another shop/restaurant or cafe has taken its place.

 If HMV closed down, what will come in its place?
 Perhaps another cafe so youngsters can download music from the internet.
 Or perhaps people will be trying to make a living from writing an economics blog.

 I don’t think we need to adjust our economic model.
 But, if we don’t buy from HMV, we will buy from iTunes and perhaps have more disposable income to buy more takeaway meals.
 I reckon HMV will be replaced with cafes or more fast food outlets.
 Also, more of the economy has shifted away from the high street to the world wide web – a new source of income and employment.